WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 (Image Credit: WikiMedia Commons)

-18. Have enough shelving
+11. Have enough shelving

-Opt for adjustable shelves for flexibility, so you can move them up and down accordingly.
-Alternatively, you can invest in an easy-fit frame with a heavy-duty cover just like the one below!
+Choose adjustable shelves for versatility, so you can move them up and down as needed.
+Or invest in an easy-fit frame with a heavy-duty cover, like the one below.
+With one, you can take care of seedlings and young plants without compromising space.

 Greenhouse with Easy-Fit Frame and Heavy Duty Cover